 - Shoppers can delight in an updated Panchito’s merchandise location.
 Named after one of the main characters from the Disney film “The Three Caballeros,” Panchito’s resembles an open-air Mexican market.

 - The Dig Site – a sprawling pool complex with a Mayan-ruins theme – is fed by water cascading dramatically down a Mayan pyramid and features a water slide that evokes the spirit animal of a jaguar.
 The Dig Site can be accessed via the new bridges over Lago Dorado.

-All existing guest rooms at Disney’s Coronado Springs Resort were updated with new fixtures, furnishings and lighting.
-Guest feedback helped shape the room remodel that introduced an expansive desk space, hard- surface floors, platform beds and more.
+All existing guest rooms at Disney’s Coronado Springs Resort were updated with new fixtures, furnishings, and lighting.
+Guest feedback helped shape the room remodel that introduced an expansive deck space, hard- surface floors, platform beds, and more.
 In addition, a fresh, sophisticated new color palette ties together the entire resort experience.

 6 – Now Open for All to Enjoy